vim-advent-calendar/ideas/gagbo-truly-cross-platform.md

 experience.

 But I use Windows computers and Linux computers.
-Even within the same OS, I might have different dependencies installed for the plugins I try to import.
+Even within the same environment, I might have different dependencies installed for the plugins I try to import.
 Also, from time to time I like to use Neovim too, to try out a few unique features.

-OS specific settings
+environment specific settings
 -------------------------------------------------------------------------------
-To make OS specific settings we need to know the OS we are running on.
+To make environment specific settings we need to know the environment we are running on.
-We can ask vim directly if it was compiled for Windows, otherwise a system call to `uname` will give the running OS.
-The function below returns a string containing the value of the running OS.
+We can ask vim directly if it was compiled for Windows, otherwise a system call to `uname` will give the running environment.
+The function below returns a string containing the value of the running environment.

 ```vimscript
 function! whichEnv() abort